inonchiu/hsc_shear_selected_clusters/README.md

 # HSC Shear-selected clusters

-This is the repository for storing the public data products of shear-selected clusters from the Hyper Suprime-Cam (HSC) Subaru Strategic Program.
+This is the repository for storing the data products of shear-selected clusters from the Hyper Suprime-Cam (HSC) Subaru Strategic Program.

 ## Cosmological constraints

-* cnstwlcspz_multinest_results.txt: The default LCDM results from Chiu+24.
+* The default LCDM results from Chiu+24: cnstwlcspz_multinest_results.txt